emuvi/packall/README.md

 # Packall

-Packall is a command that eats all the files you feed and keeps them organized, first in the belly, after in the body, for future searches.
+Packall is a command program that eats all the files you feed and keeps them organized, first in the belly, after in the body, for future searches.

 # Technology